albinahlback/minimal_plps/README.md

 ```julia
 is_minimal(pb)
 ```
-his runs a check of minimality by computing the rank of the Jacobian matrix over a finite field 1000 number of times; see Remark 4.6 in article.
+this runs a check of minimality by computing the rank of the Jacobian matrix over a finite field 1000 number of times; see Remark 4.6 in article.
 To explicitly set the number of evaluations to `n` used in `is_minimal`, run `is_minimal(pb, numevals=n)`.